 - 1999 : POTA Service Award

-- Koenig, K.P., Maas, C. & Sarkodie, D. (In press 2013 April).
-Challenges with processing sensory information and sensory based interventions.
+- Koenig, K.P., Maas, C. & Sarkodie, D. (2013 April).
+Challenges in processing sensory information and sensory-based interventions to meet those challenges.
 In Cohen, S. & Hough, L. (Eds.).
 The ASD Nest Model.
 Overland Park, KS: AAPC Publishing Company.

 - Koenig, K.P. & Hinojosa, J. (In press).
 Additional Developmental Assessments and Treatment.
 In D. Kober & D. Treadwell-Deering (Eds.)
 The Handbook of Autism: A Concise Guide.
 Hackensack, NJ: World Scientific Publishing.

 - Kotler, P.D. & Koenig, K.P.
 (2012).
 Authentic partnerships with adults with autism: Shifting the focus to strengths.
 OT Practice, 17(2), 6-9.

 - Koenig, K.P., Buckley-Reen, A., & Garg, S. (2012).
 Efficacy of the get ready to learn yoga program among children with Autism Spectrum Disorders: A pretest-posttest control group design.
 American Journal of Occupational Therapy, 66, 1-9. http://doi.org/10.5014/ajot.2012.004390.

 - Podvey, M., Hinojosa, J., & Koenig, K.P.
 (2011).
 Reconsidering Insider Status: Family Involvement during the Transition from Early Intervention to Preschool Special Education.
 Journal of Special Education.
 DOI:10.1177/0022466911407074